prometheus/proposals/proposals/0048-otel_delta_temporality_support.md

 The prometheusreceiver has the same issue described in [Scraping](#scraping) regarding possibly misaligned scrape vs delta collection intervals.

-If we do not modify prometheusremotewritereceiver, then `--enable-feature=otlp-native-delta-ingestion` will set the metric metadata type to counter.
-The receiver will currently assume it's a cumulative counter ([code](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/7592debad2e93652412f2cd9eb299e9ac8d169f3/receiver/prometheusremotewritereceiver/receiver.go#L347-L351)), which is incorrect.
-If we gain more confidence that the `__temporality__` label is the correct approach, the receiver should be updated to translate counters with `__temporality__="delta"` to OTEL sums with delta temporality.
+If we do not modify prometheusremotewritereceiver, then as the metric metadata type is set to gauge, the receiver will currently assume it's a OTEL gauge rather than an OTEL sum.
+If we gain more confidence that the OTEL labels is the correct approach, the receiver should be updated to translate Prometheus metrics based on the `__otel_...` labels.
 For now, we will recommend that delta metrics should be dropped before reaching the receiver, and provide a remote write relabel config for doing so.

 ### Querying deltas

 For this initial proposal, existing functions will be used for querying deltas.
-This works for both the `__temporality__` and delta-as-gauge options.

 `rate()` and `increase()` will not work, since they assume cumulative metrics.
 Instead, the `sum_over_time()` function can be used to get the increase in the range, and `sum_over_time(metric[<range>]) / <range>` can be used for the rate. `metric / interval` can also be used to calculate a rate if the collection interval is known.